EWillberg/Helsinki_GreenNetwork/README.md

 # Helsinki_green_network
-The repository contains scripts that attach green view index (GVI) points to the street network in Helsinki
+The repository contains scripts that attach green view index (GVI) based on Google Street View images (GSV) to the street network in Helsinki.
+The scripts are an extension to the scripts done here: https://github.com/akselitoikka/Helsinki_GreenView